Fluffy, flaky, melt-in-your-mouth vegan biscuits! You'll be amazed at how soft and buttery these are — you'd never guess they were dairy-free.

 - After folding the dough for the final time, use a rolling pin to roll the dough to about ½ inch thick.

 - Take a biscuit cutter, dip it into some flour, and cut the dough into biscuits.
 Try to avoid twisting the cutter (flouring it will help with this), and be efficient with the placement of your cuts, to minimize rerolling.
-If you don't have a pastry cutter, use a drinking glass as a template and cut your dough with a sharp knife.
+If you don't have a pastry cutter a round cookie cutter will work, or use a drinking glass as a template and cut your dough with a sharp knife.

 - You'll have some dough left.
 Some people will tell you not to reroll your excess dough, because biscuits from your second roll won't be quite as tender and flaky.
 Personally, I can't handle the idea of wasting all that dough, so I always reroll it, but do what works for your.
 Another alternative is to use a knife to cut square biscuits, so there's no scrap.